coverclock/com-diag-tesoro/README.md

 visualization browser.
 The script takes two arguments, a UDP service (port) on which to receive datagrams, and a TCP service (port) on which to receive HTTP requests via TCP.
-Since the incoming port uses UDP and the outgoing port uses TCP, they can have the same name.
+Since the incoming port uses UDP and the outgoing port uses TCP, they can have the same name and number.

     fun/channel tesoro tesoro